-- 17 million new cancer cases were diagnosed last year and people are living longer with the disease.
+- 19.3 million new cancer cases were diagnosed in 2020 and people are living longer with the disease.
 This means health care providers have an increased workload as they determine how to give the best patient-centered care from diagnosis through survivorship.

-- Better cancer care starts with a fully interoperable EHR that offers oncologists a complete view of a patient’s cancer care journey.
+- Better cancer care starts with a fully interoperable electronic health record (EHR) that offers oncologists a complete view of a patient’s cancer care journey.

-- Health IT brings patient information and clinical data together and guides oncologists in making evidence-based care decisions that lead to better outcomes.
+- Health IT brings patient information and clinical data together to help guide oncologists in making evidence-based care decisions that lead to better outcomes.

-With 17 million new cancer cases diagnosed worldwide in 2018, the impact that this disease has on the health of our communities can’t be overstated.
+With 19.3 million new cancer cases diagnosed worldwide in 2020, the impact that this disease has on the health of our communities can’t be overstated.
 But, the good news is that cancer survivorship — people living with and beyond cancer — is on the rise.
-Since 1991, the cancer death rate has dropped 27% due to fewer people smoking and improvements in early detection and treatment.
-The National Cancer Institute estimates the number of cancer survivors in the U.S. will hit 26 million by 2040, up from 16.9 million in January 2019.
+The National Cancer Institute estimates the number of cancer survivors in the U.S. will hit 26.1 million by 2040, up from 16.9 million in January 2019.
 Now, health care organizations are faced with providing this growing population with care that’s efficient, scalable and personalized from diagnosis through survivorship.

 In this Q&A, Susan Stiles, Cerner’s director of clinical products for oncology, explains the challenges that oncology care teams are up against, and how interoperability and advances in health IT can provide solutions.

 Q: What are the top challenges facing oncologists today?